Chi(3) telecom-wavelength nonlinear optics in silicon-based waveguide circuits

 K. Alexander, M. Mohsin, U.D.
 Dave, L. Abdollahi Shiramin, S. Clemmen, D. Neumaier, B. Kuyken, D. Van Thourhout,

-Electrically Tunable Optical Nonlinearity of Graphene-covered SiN waveguides, accepted for publication in Conference on Lasers and Electro-Optics (CLEO) 2017, United States, (to be published).
+Electrically Tunable Optical Nonlinearity of Graphene-covered SiN waveguides, Conference on Lasers and Electro-Optics (CLEO) 2017, United States, p.paper FM2F.3 (2017) .

 K. Alexander, B. Kuyken, D. Van Thourhout,